CZDanol/streamdeck-discordmixer/README.md

 4. In the Oauth2 settings, set the redirect URI to `http://localhost:1337/callback`
 5. Hit "Save changes".
 6. From the OAuth2 tab, copy `Client ID` and `Client secret` and paste it in your Discord Volume Mixer button settings (the button used to access the volume mixer).
+   * If you don't see the client secret, but only the "Reset Secret" button, simply click on the button, it will give you a new secret.
 7. Click on the Discord Volume Mixer button.
 Discord will ask you for some permissions & firewall and stuff.
 8. Done.